It’s 2017. You barely have any secret anymore. But what’s a secret? Let’s see a definition of the term “secret”:

 It’s really that simple.

-You forgot to clean your search history and logoff on the tablet you share with your wife, and the first result in the Facebook and Instagram app search, when you login, it’s always your colleague.
+You forgot to clean your search history and logoff on the tablet you share with your wife, and the first result in the Facebook and Instagram app search, when you login, it’s always that girl.
 Facebook put it on the top results for your convenience, it’s not Facebook’s fault.
 It’s completely your fault.

 This happens.
 A lot.
 1/3 of the divorced couples cite Facebook as a cause for the split.